linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/11 Stock Options Properties.md

 This relationship is known as put-call parity.
 It shows that the value of a European call with a certain exercise price and exercise date can be deduced from the value of a European put with the same exercise price and exercise date, and vice versa.

-To illustrate the arbitrage opportunities when equation (11.6) does not hold, suppose that the stock price is  $31, the exercise price is$ 30, the risk-free interest rate is 10\% per annum, the price of a three-month European call option is $3, and the price of a 3-month European put option is $2.25.
+To illustrate the arbitrage opportunities when equation (11.6) does not hold, suppose that the stock price is  \$31, the exercise price is\$ 30, the risk-free interest rate is 10\% per annum, the price of a three-month European call option is \$3, and the price of a 3-month European put option is \$2.25.
 In this case,

 $$ c + K e ^ {- r T} = 3 + 3 0 e ^ {- 0.
 1 \times 3 / 1 2} = \$ 3 2.
 2 6